 In the 1920s, two German scientists, Selmar Aschheim and Bernhard Zondek, determined that there was a specific hormone present in the urine of pregnant people that seemed to be linked to ovary growth; we now know it as human chorionic gonadotropin, or hCG.
 They figured this out by injecting the urine of pregnant people into sexually immature rabbits, rats, and mice, which would induce ovarian development.
 Most of the time, the pregnant person’s pee would produce bulging masses on the animals’ ovaries, a sure indication of the presence of hCG.
 So, the Rabbit Test was born.

 According to a contemporary medical journal, it worked like this: A sample of urine was injected into a group of young female mice over a period of five days.
 On the fifth day, the mice were killed and autopsied to examine the state of their ovaries.
 If their reproductive bits looked excited, the test was positive.
 If you wanted your results in less than five days, they could simply use more mice.

 This method ran through a lot of rabbits, mice, and rats; though the phrase “the rabbit died” popularly meant that the woman was pregnant, in actuality, all of the rabbits—and the mice and rats—died.
 Though doctors could look at the ovaries of the animal without killing it, that tended to be too much trouble.

 8. The Frog Test

 Though it worked on the same principle as the Rabbit Test, this one was actually a bit better—at least the animal remained alive at the end of it.
-In the late 1940s, scientists determined that when pregnant lady pee is injected into a live toad or frog, the unfortunate amphibian will produce eggs within 24 hours.
+By the late 1940s, scientists had determined that when a pregnant person’s pee is injected into a live toad or frog, the unfortunate amphibian will produce eggs within 24 hours.
 The toad or frog lived to see another day and, usually, another test.
-The test was also called the “Bufo” test, after the particular species of toad usually used.